 “…he has given us his very great and precious promises, so that through them you may participate in the divine nature…” (2 Peter 1:4)

 God is morally pure and uncontaminated.
 There is no impurity in him.
 His character is perfect and excellent.

 “Who among the gods is like you, O Lord?
 Who is like you – majestic in holiness awesome in glory, working wonders?”
 (Ex.
 15:11)

 God is good.
 Goodness is intrinsic to his nature.
+In his actions toward us he is selfless, impartial, and acts for our benefit.
 He is kind and merciful toward all people.